KatieZeldaKat/openrct2-statistics/README.md

 ...that's all you need, right?

+## Getting the plugin

+> [!IMPORTANT]
+> Requires OpenRCT2 v0.4.0 or newer.

+Download the `.js` file from the [latest release](https://github.com/KatieZeldaKat/openrct2-statistics/releases/latest) and place it in the "plugin" folder.
+This can be found by opening OpenRCT2 and selecting "Open custom content folder" under the toolbox in the main menu.

 ## Future development

 Okay, so there might be other statistics you would want to track in-game.
 These have not been implemented yet.
 Some ideas which come to mind: